littlehorse-enterprises/littlehorse/sdk-python/examples/interruption/README.md

 lhctl postEvent <wf run id> interruption-event NULL

 # Then inspect the wfRun:
-# Note it is 'COMPLETED' whit type 'INTERRUPT'
+# Note that the threadRuns number 1 is 'ERROR' with type 'INTERRUPT'
 lhctl get wfRun <wf run id>

-# Then inspect the output of the ExternalEvent and how it completed the nodeRun:
+# Then you can inspect the output of the ExternalEvent:
 lhctl get nodeRun <wf run id> 1 1 lhctl get taskRun <wf run id> <task runid>
 ```